MANYI-anewbird/SunnySight/README.md

 ## 📖 Usage

 1. Visit any GitHub repository page (e.g., `https://github.com/owner/repo`)
-2. Click the Sunnysett Hub extension icon in your browser toolbar
+2. Click the SunnySight extension icon in your browser toolbar
 3. Wait 10-20 seconds for AI analysis to complete
 4. Review all 6 features in the popup:
    - Repository summary